 However, the business has stated that vaccine shipments should not be interrupted because of the ongoing war.
 On the other hand, Sun Pharma has a significant presence in Russia.
-The Mumbai-based company and pharma giant Ranbaxy entered the Russian market practically simultaneously in 1993.
-Sun Pharma now has offices in more than 50 Russian cities.
-Industry observers also contend that the geopolitical crisis's impact on other industries such as oil and gas may indirectly impact India's pharmaceutical industry.
+The Mumbaibased company and pharma giant Ranbaxy practically Russian market the entered simultaneously in 1993.
+Sun Pharma now has offices in more than Russian cities.
+50 Industry observers also contend that the geopolitical crisis' s impact on other industries such as oil and gas may indirectly impact India's pharmaceutical industry. sales volumes in its core business.

-Commonwealth 'Russia the and of Independent States (CIS)' are key export markets for Indian pharmaceutical firms.
+According to the Pharmaceuticals Export Promotion Council of India (Pharmexcil), a body under the Department of Commerce, India exported nearly \$181 million in pharmaceutical goods to Ukraine in FY21, a nearly 44 % increase over the previous year, while Russia contributed nearly \$591 million, a 6.95 % increase from a year earlier.
+Dr. Reddy's annual report shows that a general market slowdown has hampered Russia's expansion of branded generic markets.
+Sputnik V and Sputnik Light, produced by Gamaleya Research Institute and funded by Russia' s sovereign wealth fund, Russian Direct Investment Fund (RDIF), are also distributed by the pharma major in India.
+'Russia Commonwealth and the of Independent States (CIS)' are key export markets for Indian pharmaceutical firms.
 Some Indian corporations, such as Dr. Reddy, Sun Pharma, and Glenmark, have a significant presence in the region.
-The industry is also reliant on commodities such as crude oil, natural gas, and other natural resources, which directly impact transportation costs, making Indian exports less competitive.
+The industry is also reliant on commodities such as crude oil, natural gas, and other natural resources, which directly impact t ransportation costs, making Indian exports less competitive.
 Supplies of soya and sunflower oil are also impacted, which are the major imports of India from Ukraine and Russia.
 Given the uncertainties, containerized commodities, oil, grains, and coal freight charges may rise.
 ADNEL DENZIL 2127264